-Obtaining Past Participant Consumption Data
+Obtaining Past Participant Consumption Data from the Participant

 Obtaining historical customer consumption data is the best resource for sizing a subscription.
-Project Managers should ask the customer to provide a CSV download of their usage history from their utility website (annual consumption cannot be obtained by viewing a single monthly utility bill).
-Instructions for accessing this information through each participating utility's customer portal is shown below.
-If several years of usage history are provided by the customer, it is recommended that the Project Manager use the average of these years or (to be conservative) use the lowest-consumption year.
+Subscription Managers may ask the customer to provide a CSV download of their usage history from their utility website (annual consumption cannot be obtained by viewing a single monthly utility bill).
+Instructions for accessing this information through each participating utility's customer portal are shown below.
+If several years of usage history are provided by the customer, it is recommended that the Subscription Manager use the average of these years or (to be conservative) use the lowest-consumption year.